arnauddrain/quill-media-resize/README.md

 This module is very inspired by Ken Snyder's [quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module).
 Only for images for now but aiming to handle videos and other media later.

+The changelog is available on the [releases page](https://github.com/arnauddrain/quill-media-resize/releases).

 ## How to use

 ### Vanilla